 A Jug Full of Great Folk and Ragtime Tunes

 An icon of the folk revival has recorded a unique and highly effective lesson that will get anyone playing in alternate-thumb style.
-Jim Kweskin's DVD covers a wide range of guitar techniques and a raft of fabulous folk, country, ragtime and early jazz-pop tunes.
+Jim Kweskin's lesson covers a wide range of guitar techniques and a raft of fabulous folk, country, ragtime and early jazz-pop tunes.

 Unique on-screen charts and step-by-step instruction help novices learn exactly how the thumb and fingers coordinate to create bass patterns against syncopated melody notes.
 You'll use these to play traditional fingerpicking repertoire including Creole Belle, Richland Woman, Freight Train, 99 Year Blues and other favorites.